Akron (film)

-Akron (Stylized as AKRON) is a 2015 independent, LGBT themed romantic drama film directed by Brian O'Donnell and Sasha King.
-The film stars Matthew Frias, (who previously starred in the sports film When the Game Stands Tall), as Benny, and Edmund Donovan as Christopher.
+Akron (stylized as AKRON) is a 2015 independent romantic drama film directed by Brian O'Donnell and Sasha King, starring Matthew Frias and Edmund Donovan.
 The film portrays Benny and Christopher meeting during a football game at the University of Akron, where they fall in love.
 Their budding relationship is threatened by the knowledge that their respective families first met years before, during a tragic accident.
-The film also stars film and stage star Andréa Burns.
-The film has earned several awards, including Best Feature Film, at numerous film festivals in the United States.
+The film also stars Andréa Burns.
+The film has earned awards, including Best Feature Film, at numerous film festivals in the United States.